playmint/ds/docs/how-to/play-the-game.md

 ## Leaving Combat

 If a participant moves off the combat tile, they are removed from the battle (their life is treated as 0).
-If they return before the end of combat, their life is restored to its value before they left.
+If they return before the end of combat, their life is restored to its value before they left the session.

 Note: A transaction needs to be sent to "End" the combat session.
 We're working on tidying this up and improving the UX, but at the moment a user will need to view the combat session and click the "End Combat" button